shycopney44/W_S5M4_Project/README.md

 Always working inside your event listener:

-1. Disable the dropdown after researching how. **We don't want users making a new selection** until the weather data for the current selection arrives!
+1. Disable the dropdown after researching how. **We don't want users making a new selection** until the weather data for the selected location arrives!

 1. Inject text content into p.info that reads `Fetching weather data...`.
 This acts as **a spinner of sorts**.
 Always remember: research shows users don't mind waiting a bit, *as long as they're properly entertained* by spinners, animations and such.